Arecsu/a9r-music-lib/README.md

 Opus compression is insanely good.
 Can't tell between FLAC and 128 kbps Opus.
 Seriously, it's THAT good 😱

 Uses multithread.
-Increase or decrease the number of jobs inside the script depending on your storage/cpu speeds.
+Tweak the number of parallel conversions inside the script depending on your storage and cpu speed.

 ### ❌ Delete all flac files